Guide

 Oonagh Smyth, Chief Executive, Skills for Care

-Councillor David Fothergill, Chair of the LGA Community Wellbeing Board
+Councillor Ian Hudspeth, Chair of the LGA Community Wellbeing Board

 What is integrated workforce thinking?

-Integrated workforce thinking is when leaders across systems work together to consider population health, health and care needs and their system strategy, so they can plan a workforce that delivers population health and person-centred care within their communities.
+Integrated workforce thinking is when partners across systems work together to consider population health, health and care needs and their system strategy, so they can plan for a workforce that delivers person-centred care within their communities.

 However, integrated workforce thinking is more than just about bringing together what different organisations are already doing; it recognises the complexity of the health and social care system, the challenges, and the need to build on strengths so that new and creative solutions can be formulated through joint working.